Programme I:nterior

 We aim to create a logical design language that serves the space itself, rather than a style.
 This includes dedicated zones, ancillary rooms, furniture embedded in walls.
 And above all - a deep knowledge of human habits and rituals.

-But it’s not just about function.
 We observe how space has been used across cultures and times to understand the logic behind domestic life.
 From the stone-weighted layouts of rural Cumbria, to the spatial codes of Bulgarian traditional houses, the layered rituals of Italian domestic life, or the quiet precision of Japanese interiors - these fragments of lived culture offer clues.
-They help us design spaces that nurture life, more than just framing it.
+They help us design spaces that nurture life.